 Paper requires Java 8 or newer to run.
-It should run fine on newer versions as well, such as Java 10, but certain plugins may have issues.
+It should run fine on newer versions as well, such as Java 11, but certain plugins may have issues.
+Generally, LTS versions of Java are best supported, though you may have luck on newer versions.

 Paper will handle this conversion for you automatically.